 Their best ever run in the F.A.
 Cup came in the season 1975-

 For season 1997/98 former England Non-

 A miserable start to the season 1998/99 heralded Jimmy Bolton's resignation in September.
 He was replaced as Manager by Keith Boanas with Ian Hazel remaining as Player/Coach and they were able to steady things to the extent that a final league placing of 8th, with 66 points from 42 games was achieved.
 This was followed by a rather disappointing final placing of 11th in 1999/2000, with 55 points from 42 games.

 winners Taunton Town.
 Even more importantly, the Ryman League Second Division Championship was won despite an horrific backlog of fixtures, the club's first league title since 1960.
 In addition the Surrey Senior Cup Final was reached, although Crystal Palace proved too strong by three goals to nil in the final at Gander Green Lane.

 guest of honour.
 The London Senior Cup was retained with a thumping win against Bromley, but the real icing on the cake came with long overdue play-

-Source: The Official Illustrated History of the FA Cup (Bryon Butler) Thanks to Roger Butcher.
+Source: The Official Illustrated History of the FA Cup (Bryon Butler), Roger Butcher and David Penn.